plumber-cd/kubernetes-dynamic-reclaimable-pvc-controllers/README.md

 ### Associate

-Releaser listens for Storage Classes and remembers these that are annotated with `metadata.annotations."reclaimable-pv-releaser.kubernetes.io/controller-id"` pointing to this `-controller-id`.
-Any PV that is using Storage Class with that annotation is considered associated.
+Releaser considers PVs associated when their Storage Class is annotated with `metadata.annotations."reclaimable-pv-releaser.kubernetes.io/controller-id"` pointing to this `-controller-id`.

 ### Release